binarytrails/koala/README.md

 Problems
 --------
-1. Kivy: Cant update a field from an outside thread.
+1. Kivy: Cant update a field from an outside thread started by someone else than the KivyView from the user action.
 	* <b>Consequences</b>

 		> I have to break my MVC Pattern.
 View <-- Controller --> Data, Tools etc.